mycpuorg/mycpuorg.github.io/about/index.md

 ## Yet Another Technical Blog:

 * Log of my experiences and findings in the tech world
-* A Collection if tiny nuggets of useful information for devs
+* A Collection of useful information for devs

 ## Recommendations:
 + GKH